VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-19-Unles-Youre-One-of-These-3-Types-of-Christian-Thats-It.md

 excerpt_separator: "<!--fla-->"
 categories:
-  - Social Justice
+  - Caritas
 tags:
+  - Caritas
+  - Representation
+  - Diversity
+  - Welcome
-  - Social Justice
+  - Woke
 ---

-Sorry the '3' isn't about confessions i.e. Protestant vs. Catholic vs. Orthodox.
-Those are important and interesting differences to discuss (namely Filioque and Apostolic Succession), but that's study that still lies before me.
+<sup><sub>Apologies, the '3' isn't about confessions i.e. Protestant vs. Catholic vs. Orthodox.
+Those are important and interesting differences to discuss (namely Filioque and Apostolic Succession), but that's for another day, study that still lies before me.</sub></sup>

-The '3' is about Christian diversity representation, and (rightly) feeling wronged if you don't fit into one of these boxes:
+The '3' is about Christian diversity representation, and (rightly) feeling wronged if you don't fit into one of these 3 boxes.
+I'm going to be deliberately negative, edgy, and opinionated.
+I shudder to not include lots of caveats and apologies, and not make triple-sure to preempt and diffuse any offense I might cause.
+You'll see why.

 ### Hollow Hoaxers
 **Religion is traditional culture.** A curiosity belonging in a museum, for refined and subtle tastes.